Cypher-OS/cypher-os/README.md

 ### Manual OS installation
 #### Login
 1. Once you boot into the OS, you will be prompted for username and password.
-A default user `neo` is provided with all the essential permissions already set to make the installation process easier.
+A default user `neo` is provided with all the essential permissions already set to make the installation process easier. `neo` is a part of `wheel` group with sudo priviliges.

 2. Login by entering `neo` as the username and `cypher` as the password.

 3. After you login successfully, try executing `hyprland` if you are using a intel device with i915 graphics driver.
 If not, you can continue in the tty environment for the installation process.